shirakia/indegother/README.md

     - Token Authentication
     - Implement 3 endpoints as the challenge describes
     - Use MongoDB with proper indexes and unique constraints
-    - Unit tests for mainly validations and Functional tests for APIs (27 tests for 95% coverage)
+    - Unit tests for mainly validations and Functional tests for APIs (30 tests for 96% coverage)
     - Hosting to an instance of AWS EC2
     - API documentation using Swagger
 - Extras
     - Application-level transaction-like implemenation
-    - Error codes for front end error handling
+    - Return Error codes with custom error classes for front end error handling
     - Page cache for GET 2 endpoints
     - Use Linter auto correct
     - Setup CI(CircleCI for testing, CodeCov for coverage)